BrowserStackCE/browserstack-examples-appium-testng/README.md

 - How to run the test?

-  - Copy the capabilities to the root of the project:
+  - Set Environment Variable to pick desired YML file:

     - For \*nix based and Mac machines: